 For these assessment elements of the course, marks for each element of the marking criteria will be awarded on a points system.
 Each "Seen Expansively" will be worth three points, each "seen clearly" will be worth two points, each "Seen, but vaguely" will be worth one point, and each "Not Seen" is not worthy of credit.

-Points awa rded Not Seen Seen, but vaguely Seen clearly Seen expansively Comment as to why points were awarded 0 1 2 3 • Not Seen Seen, but Seen Not Seen Seen, but Seen Seen
+Points awa rded

+Marking Statement Not Seen Seen, but vaguely Seen clearly Seen expansively Comment as to why points were awarded

+0 1 2 3 •

 Support & Information

 Suggested Reading Material